-In accordance with its mandate, which is laid down in the Agreement for the Establishment of the International Organisation, Eurofish contributes to the development of fisheries and aquaculture in Central and Eastern Europe, the Mediterranean and Balkan regions.
+In accordance with its mandate, which is laid down in the Agreement for the Establishment of the International Organisation, Eurofish contributes to the development of fisheries and aquaculture in Europe.
 Eurofish contributes to the development of fisheries and aquaculture by publishing marketing and industry related information in the Eurofish Magazine and its website, and on the organisation’s website, as well as by organising conferences, workshops, seminars, business-to-business meetings and by implementing a variety of projects in the fields of post-harvest fisheries, aquaculture, processing, and trade and marketing.
 Eurofish has in-depth knowledge about the fisheries and aquaculture sector in Europe and neighbouring countries, and an extensive network in the region.

 The key objectives of Eurofish are to:

 • Contribute to the sustainable development of the fisheries and aquaculture sector;

 • Promote trade of high quality, value-added fishery products;